 Kandji keeps integrations tightly scoped.
 While Slack endpoints are supported, some advanced hooks for third-party observability or SIEM tools may require API workarounds.

-6. Do we pay per alert, per workspace, or per seat for Slack?
+Do We Pay per Alert, per Workspace, or per Seat for Slack?

-Slack integration itself doesn’t add extra cost from Kandji’s side.
+The Slack integration itself doesn’t incur any extra cost on Kandji’s side.
 However, depending on your Slack plan (Pro, Business+, or Enterprise Grid), limitations such as message history retention and feature availability may affect how you manage alerts.

 Alerts only send metadata relevant to devices, users, and compliance.
 Encryption is handled on Slack’s side, but retention depends on your Slack plan.
 Kandji doesn’t control Slack-side data governance.